caithmac/upsc-digitalgarden/src/site/notes/UPSC/Thomas Hobbes.md

 - Sovereign is internally and externally most powerful.
 >[[ While Bodin was standing on gates on modernity, it was Hobbes who jumped inside the gate| While Bodin was standing on gates on modernity, it was Hobbes who jumped inside the gate]]

+- Essentially lies in power of determining on behalf of community what needs to be done to promote peace and order to promote welfare.
+- All men apart from sovereign becomes its subject.
+- Sovereignty is its absoluteness.
+Ultimate source of law.
+Sole interpreter.
+Divine laws are not applicable over sovereign although he accepted existence but sovereign is the sole interpreter.
+- Sovereignty is indivisible, inseparable and can not be communicated or given anybody else.
+Sovereign is also creator of property and taxation doesn't require consent of people.

 ###### Function of State
 - State is [[UPSC/Sovereign|Sovereign]].
 	- No other association, not even church will have power over the state.